nuxt/image/docs/content/en/custom-provider.md

 ### Return
 - `url`: Absolute or relative url of optimized image.
 - `static`: A boolean value that determine whether the image should generate on static generation or not.
 If it is `true` during `nuxt generate` this image will be downloaded and saved in `generate.outDir` to server as a static image.
+- `getInfo`: An Async function that used to detect `width` and `height` of the image.
+This `width` and `height` will be used to calculate the aspect ratio of the image.

 ## Provider Middleware